-When trying to resolve include files (copybooks, PL/I includes, JCL procedures, etc.), the EA Parser will look at all folders trying to find names that match the included file.
+When trying to resolve include files (copybooks, PL/I includes, JCL procedures, etc.), the EA parser uses different search methods that you can set in the Homonyms tab in Project Options.
+The three methods are described below.

+Search all, use

+the provided

+paths as

+preferenceIf you choose this option, the parser will look at all folders trying to find names that

+match the included file.
 If only one match is found, it will use that file.
-If more than one match is found, EA Parser takes the following steps to resolve which of the matching include files is the one to use:
+If more than one

+match is found, the parser will take the following steps to resolve which of the matching

+include files is the one to use: